Juliet-Simpson/Find-A-Bible-Quote/README.md

 * There will be a beatiful background image of a sunrise over mountains with the contrast reduced that will exist throughout the site.

-* A navbar with a brand Logo and links for Home, Login and Register for the unlogged in user and Home, Add a Quote, My Quotes, My Comments and Logout for a logged in user.
+* A navbar on large screens with a brand Logo and links for Home, Login and Register for the unlogged in user and Home, Add a Quote, My Quotes, My Comments and Logout for a logged in user.
 There will be an extra link, ADMIN, for users logged in as admin.

+* A burger icon in the top nav bar for a collapsed side nav on medium and small screens.

-* Login and Register links which will open modals for login or register criteria to be entered and submitted.
+* Login and Register links in the nav which will open modals for login or register criteria to be entered and submitted.

-* The register will have a Learn More link after the checkbox to agree to the terms and conditions.
-This will open another overlayed modal laying out the site terms and conditions.  there will be a button to clos the modal at the bottom.
+    * A secondary modal can be launched from the register modal detailing the site's terms and conditions with a button to close.

 * Search bar on the homepage which enables users to seach for quotes for a chosen theme by typing that theme into the search bar.
 The quotes, if any will then be shown on the search results page.